zZissou/rails_bog_app-1/README.md

   </p>
 </details>

-Run `rails routes` or `rake routes` in the Terminal to see the newly created update routes.
+Run `rails routes` in the Terminal to see the newly created update routes.

 #### 5. Set up the creatures `update` action